chrishere2156/EmuManager/README.md

-Emulator Launcher - Features & Development Plan
+# Emulator Launcher - Features & Development Plan:

-Note: This project is currently under development.
+## Note: This project is currently under development.
+For bug reports and suggestions, please provide feedback through the designated reporting system.

-**Purpose of the Interface**
+### Purpose of the Interface:

-This launcher is designed to manage multiple emulators, allowing users to:
+#### This launcher is designed to manage multiple emulators, allowing users to:

-Easily add, update, and launch emulators.
+- Easily add, update, and launch emulators.

-Support multiple configuration instances (for emulators like Xenia).
+- Support multiple configuration instances (for emulators like Xenia).

-Provide a clean, user-friendly UI with customization options.
+- Provide a clean, user-friendly UI with customization options.

-**Main Features & Enhancements**
+### Main Features & Enhancements

-A) Emulator List (Main Page)
+#### Emulator List (Main Page)

-Each emulator entry includes:

-Icon & Name

-Update Button (Checks for and installs updates)

-Launch Button (Starts the emulator)

 Pinned Emulators (Users can pin frequently used ones to the top)

 Search & Filter (Quickly find an emulator)

-Sorting Options (Default: A-Z, Optional: Last Used)
+Each emulator entry includes:
+- Icon & Name
+- Update Button (Checks for and installs updates)
+- Launch Button (Starts the emulator)

-B) "Add Emulator" System
+#### "Add Emulator" System
 If no emulators are added, the main page shows a message guiding users to the Add option.

-Users can either:
+From this menu option Users can either:

-Select from predefined emulators (Auto-fills settings).
+- Select from predefined emulators (Auto-fills settings).

-Manually add a custom emulator (Custom name, update method, etc.).
+- Manually add a custom emulator (Custom name, update method, etc.).

-Drag & Drop Support (Maybe – only if it’s not too complex)
+- Drag & Drop Support (Maybe – only if it’s not too complex)

-C) Emulator Detection

-When adding emulators, users can scan a specified folder for existing emulators.

-D) Portable Mode
+#### Portable

-All settings & emulators should be able to run from a single folder (great for USB drives or multiple PCs).

-**Menu Options**

-**Edit Menu:**
+The program will run in one place so you can easily move its location with no affect.

+## EXTRA DEV Notes:

+### Menu Options
+#### Edit Menu:
 Add Emulator (Opens the emulator setup window).

 Help (Optional – might not be needed).

-**Options Menu:******
+#### Options Menu:
 Settings (Editable via UI & External Config File)

-General:

-Dark mode,

-font size,
+General: Dark mode, font size, resolution

-resolution

-Emulators:

-List of added emulators

-Edit file location, change icon, rename emulator

-Direct link to the emulator’s website

-Search & Filter for added emulators
+Emulators: List of added emulators, Edit file location, change icon, rename emulator, Direct link to the emulator’s website, Search & Filter for added emulators

-Appearance:

-UI Themes (Light, Dark, and potentially more).
+Appearance: UI Themes (Light, Dark, and potentially more).

-Exit

-Closes the program.
+Exit: Closes the program.

-**Future Expansion Ideas (Optional but Interesting)**
+## Future Expansion Ideas (Optional but Interesting)

 These are ideas that might be worth considering later: